Conformal invariance and quantum non-locality in critical hybrid circuits: Introduction

 Recently there has been some interest in a novel phase transition in the dynamics of entanglement, driven by repetitive local measurements in the time evolution of an otherwise unitary quantum system~\cite{cao2018monitoring, nandkishore2018hybrid, nahum2018hybrid, li1808hybrid, li1901hybrid, choi2019qec, szyniszewski1903measurement, gullans1905purification, choi2019spin, andreas2019hybrid,Tang2019, gullans1910scalable,huse1911tripartite,zhang2020nonuniversal,fan2020selforganized}.
 Such systems can be conveniently modelled as a ``random \textit{hybrid} quantum circuit''~\cite{halpern1711qiqcog}, composed of both random unitary gates that increase entanglement and (on their own) ``thermalize'' the system~\cite{nahum2017KPZ, nahum2018operator, keyserlingk2018operator}, and local measurements made at random positions of the circuit that act against this tendency; the only tuning parameter of this model is thus the measurement strength/frequency.
 The phase transition is a consequence of this competition, and separates a ``volume-law entangled phase'' and an ``area-law entangled phase'' at low/high strengths of measurements, respectively.
-Various aspects of the transition have been explored, including numerical characterizations of the critical entanglement dynamics (and ``statics'' of the steady-state)~\cite{nahum2018hybrid, li1808hybrid, li1901hybrid, gullans1905purification,gullans1910scalable, huse1911tripartite}; analytic mappings to effective statistical mechanical models~\cite{nahum2018hybrid, choi2019spin, andreas2019hybrid}, interpreting the entanglement transition as a conventional Landau ordering transition; {two \textit{different} mappings to properties of 2D critical percolation for the transition in hybrid circuits with Haar random unitary gates, one for the $0$th R\'enyi (Hartley) entropy~\cite{nahum2018hybrid}, and another for the $n$th R\'enyi entropies with $n\geq 1$ in the limit of infinite onsite Hilbert space dimension~\cite{andreas2019hybrid};} the ``genericity'' of the transition, e.g. discussions of conditions for the presence/absence of the transition~\cite{cao2018monitoring, nandkishore2018hybrid, choi2019qec} and evidences for the transition in more realistic contexts~\cite{szyniszewski1903measurement, Tang2019}; connections to quantum channel capacity and quantum error correction~\cite{choi2019qec, gullans1905purification, choi2019spin, gullans1910scalable}; {and implications for classical simulability of unitary circuits in $(2+1)$-dimensions~\cite{harrow2001efficient}.}
+Various aspects of the transition have been explored, including numerical characterizations of the critical entanglement dynamics (and ``statics'' of the steady-state)~\cite{nahum2018hybrid, li1808hybrid, li1901hybrid, gullans1905purification,gullans1910scalable, huse1911tripartite}; analytic mappings to effective statistical mechanical models~\cite{nahum2018hybrid, choi2019spin, andreas2019hybrid}, interpreting the entanglement transition as a conventional Landau ordering transition; {two \textit{different} mappings to properties of 2D critical percolation for the transition in hybrid circuits with Haar random unitary gates (i.e. random matrices sampled from the Haar measure on the unitary group $U(4)$ on two qubits), one for the $0$th R\'enyi (Hartley) entropy~\cite{nahum2018hybrid}, and another for the $n$th R\'enyi entropies with $n\geq 1$ in the limit of infinite onsite Hilbert space dimension~\cite{andreas2019hybrid};} the ``genericity'' of the transition, e.g. discussions of conditions for the presence/absence of the transition~\cite{cao2018monitoring, nandkishore2018hybrid, choi2019qec} and evidences for the transition in more realistic contexts~\cite{szyniszewski1903measurement, Tang2019}; connections to quantum channel capacity and quantum error correction~\cite{choi2019qec, gullans1905purification, choi2019spin, gullans1910scalable}; and implications for classical simulability of unitary circuits in (2+1)-dimensions~\cite{harrow2001efficient}.

 Curiosities of the transition aside, the numerical accessibility of the model alone makes it a convenient theoretical platform for investigating non-unitary quantum dynamics. {For example, one can ask if the aforementioned measurement-induced quantum non-localtity shows up in such circuits.} In Ref.~\cite{li1901hybrid}, {it was suggested} that the disentangling capabilities of local measurements are indeed non-local, as evidenced by the powerlaw distribution of the ``disentanglement length'' throughout the volume-law phase {and at the critical point}.
 However, this was an indirect probe {lacking an explicit information-theoretic meaning}.